Dylan2020THU/genetic-algorithm-for-knapsack-problem/README.md

 # About
-The genetic algorithm (GA) is leveraged in this project to address the resource allocation issues in wireless communication networks.
+The genetic algorithm (GA) is leveraged in this project to address the Knapsack Problems.

-# The 1st trial is to address the backpack problem using GA.
 Check it out by following the name in this folder.
 The data for the test is given as folders, i.e. p01, p02, ...